-Security needs improving on both sites.
+In the face of increasing crime levels, security will have to be improved on both sites.
 Ncome Museum has inadequate access control and site monitoring and uMsunduzi is vulnerable to criminal incidence because of its location in a highly densified central business district.

-We are not able to take full advantage of ICT because of poor connectivity and lack of ICT support, as a result we miss opportunities both in terms of access to our audiences and time efficiency in our day to day duties which could be achieved by, for example, using video conferencing for meetings involving the two sites instead of face to face meetings, etc.
+Although there has been some improvements with regards to ICT at Ncome Museum, we are not able to take full advantage of ICT because of poor connectivity and lack of ICT support, as a result we miss opportunities both in terms of access to our audiences and time efficiency in our day to day duties.